Einstore/Einstore/README.md

 ### Reverse proxy

 You can serve on your custom domain (possibly with HTTPS enabled).
-You can change port of running app (default is `8000`) by setting env variable `BOOST_POST`.
-And set the final URL, so the App can generate correct links by setting `BOOST_BASE_URL`.
+You can change port of running app (default is `8000`) by setting env variable `BOOST_POST` and set the final URL so the App can generate correct links by setting `BOOST_BASE_URL`.

 ```shell
 # Expecting running reverse proxy from https://testing-boost.com => http://localhost:1234